Prospa is proud to support Kiva

 - By supporting women’s economic participation, micro-loans help to empower women, thus promoting gender-equity and improving household well-being

-- For almost all significant impacts, the magnitude of impact is positively related to the length of time that clients have .”been in the program
+- For almost all significant impacts, the magnitude of impact is positively related to the length of time that clients have been in the program

-Access to credit allows poor people to take advantage of economic opportunities.
+Access to credit allows people to take advantage of economic opportunities.
 Reliable sources of credit provide a fundamental basis for planning and expanding business activities.
 Many studies show that clients who join and stay in programs have better economic conditions than non-clients, and a few studies have also shown that over a long period of time many clients do actually graduate out of poverty.

-By reducing vulnerability and increasing earnings and savings, financial services allow poor households to make the transformation from “every-day survival” to “planning for the future.”
+By reducing vulnerability and increasing earnings and savings, financial services allow low-income households to make the transformation from “every-day survival” to “planning for the future.”
 Households can send more children to school for longer periods and to make greater investments in their children’s education.
 Increased earnings from financial services lead to better nutrition and better living conditions, which translates into a lower incidence of illness.
 Increased earnings also mean that clients may seek out and pay for health care services when needed, rather than go without or wait until their health seriously deteriorates.

 A Kiva loan made with Prospa support – The micro-picture

 Homero is 54 years old and lives with his wife and children in a rustic home in the small village of San Isidro in the rural Cajamarca region in the North Andes sierra of Peru.
 Homero and his wife grow coffee and sugar cane on two hectares to generate income to support their family.